 Adding flooring to the van is all about layering:

-In a basic van build, you have an insulation layer, then a subfloor layer, and then a finished layer.
+In a basic van build, you have a moisture barrier, insulation layer, then a subfloor layer, and then a finished layer.

 The insulation deadens sound and keeps the van warm, the subfloor keeps everything sturdy and flat and allows you to build up from the ground, and the finished layer is what looks good!

-Here are a few flooring options and my professional opinion on how to install them.
+Here are a few flooring options and my personal preference on how to install them.

-Step 1: Insulation: Floor insulation is tricky—the more you insulate, the shorter you and your friends need to be.
+Step 1: Insulation: Floor insulation is tricky—the more you insulate, more valuable head space your give up.
 Some people like to frame up the floor and add foam board underneath the subfloor.
-I would only do this if you are doing a lot of winter camping or if you plan on running electrical wires and plumbing under the subfloor.
+I would only do this if you are doing a lot of skiing or extreme winter camping or if you plan on running electrical wires and plumbing under the subfloor.
 My guess is that most of you don’t fall into those categories.
 In my first van, I simply used reflective foil under the subfloor.
 I could definitely feel cold seeping up through the floor during the winter months, but it wasn’t too bad.
-Now I start with 2 layers of this stuff: moisture barrier (green side) facing out:
+Now I start with 2 layers of this stuff under the subfloor: moisture barrier (green side) facing out:

 Click on the photos for more product information.